+Below is a list of criteria/desirable skills to be applied to Fellowship applications in which applicants express specific interest in or affiliation with the GNSO and its Stakeholder Groups and Constituencies:

-Awareness of the different stakeholder interests represented in the GNSO (demonstrated, for example, by attending an ICANN webinar, completing relevant ICANN Learn course/s, attending an ICANN meeting introductory session (whether remotely or in person))
+Knowledge of the different stakeholder interests represented in the GNSO (demonstrated, for example, by attending an ICANN webinar, completing relevant ICANN Learn course/s, attending an ICANN meeting introductory session (whether remotely or in person))

-Awareness of the GNSO policy development process (demonstrated, for example, by attending ICANN policy briefings, completing relevant ICANN Learn course/s, attending in person or remotely a Newcomer Track ICANN meeting session, etc)
+Knowledge of the GNSO policy development process (demonstrated, for example, by attending ICANN policy briefings, completing relevant ICANN Learn course/s, attending in person or remotely a Newcomer Track ICANN meeting session, etc.)

 Ability and willingness to work, in good faith, towards consensus solutions and cooperate constructively with others (demonstrated, for example, by prior participation in team- or group-based activity)

-Ability to communicate orally and in writing, in a respectful and constructive manner
+Ability to communicate in English orally and in writing, in a respectful and constructive manner

-Willingness to adhere to the ICANN Expected Standards of Behaviour
+Willingness to adhere to the ICANN’s Expected Standards of Behaviour

-Existing prior knowledge of issues currently faced by the GNSO community, or willingness to undertake efforts to upskill in a timely manner
+Knowledge of issues currently faced by the GNSO community, or willingness to undertake efforts to upskill in a timely manner

-Ability and demonstrated willingness to actively contribute to GNSO activity not simply at funded face-to-face meetings, but in remote participation conference calls.
+Ability and demonstrated willingness to actively contribute to GNSO activity not simply at funded face-to-face meetings, but via remote participation in conference calls or a group mailing list.

+Note: For the purpose of these criteria, knowledge levels may be designated as follows:

+· Familiar = becoming aware, first introduction

+· Basic = ability to talk about at a high level

+· Fluent = comfortable getting into detail and teaching others

+· Expert = subject matter expert, let me write a book on the subject